EddieAbbondanzio/eddieabbondanz.io/content/post/linux/how-to-install-syncthing/index.md

 ```

 Then check for any errors in `systemctl status syncthing`.
 If everything worked, you can access the web UI at http://127.0.0.1:8034 and start customizing Syncthing.

+## Config Paths

+It's up to you to set up your syncthing install but a handy command for figuring out your next steps is `syncthing -paths`.
+It'll print out the various file paths it's using such as `config.xml` or encryption keys.